Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 ### 4.3.2 Start and Close the Game

 :::{Note}
-The input command should be case sensitive, and “Tab” can be used to complement keywords.
+The input command should be case sensitive, and "**Tab**" can be used to complement keywords.
 :::

 (1) Power on the robot and use VNC Viewer to connect to the remote desktop.